wultra/powerauth-mobile-sdk/docs/Runtime-Security.md

 Unless you are looking for a strictly formal fix (meaning "making the pen-testers happy, while not fixing the actual issue"), we strongly suggest you deploy such technology.

-We encourage you to use any system provided protection measures as much as possible while coding your application, such as:
+We encourage you to use any system-provided protection measures as much as possible while coding your application, such as:

 - Built-in secure storage (iOS Keychain with Secure Enclave, Android KeyStore with StrongBox).
-- App transport security to enforce newer TLS standards, check for the correctness of the certificate, and disallow any HTTP connections.
+- App transport security to enforce newer TLS standards, check for the correctness of the certificate and disallow any HTTP connections.

 However, please note that on a compromised device, these features may be disabled or bypassed, and therefore, they will not help to make your application secure.